yingchu/Daily-wins/README.md

 ---

-*Made with ❤️ as part of [Project Eva](https://github.com/yingchu/Daily-wins) — building small tools for a positive daily life.*
+*Made with ❤️ as part of [Project Eva](https://github.com/yingchu/Daily-wins) — building small tools for a better daily life.*